chr15m/minimal-direnv-nix/README.md

 ## Overview

-The repository contains two variants of the same setup:
+The repository contains a simple setup with:

-1. **Single-file variant** (root directory)
 - `flake.nix` - Contains both the Nix configuration and package list
-   - `.envrc` - Simple direnv configuration to use the flake

-2. **Two-file variant** (`twofiles/` directory)
-   - `flake.nix` - Contains the Nix configuration
-   - `packages.nix` - Separate file for the package list
 - `.envrc` - Simple direnv configuration to use the flake

 ## Usage